 Leave a step uncovered at the bottom of the StairSlide.When you think of a standard playground slide, the end never goes straight to the ground; there’s usually at least a foot of space between the ground and the bottom of the slide.

 + For younger kids, they can slide on their belly feet first.

-+For younger kids, try sliding on the belly with feet first.
-Toddlers learn to go down the stairs by crawling backward; so, if your child isn’t comfortable sitting up on the StairSlide, they can still have fun sliding belly first!
+For younger kids, try sliding on the belly with feet first.
+Toddlers learn to go down the stairs by crawling backward; so, if your child isn’t comfortable sitting up on the StairSlide, they can still have fun sliding on their belly!

 Want more tips for a comfortable sliding experience?
 Read our 10 Setup & Sliding Tips!